-The MS in Computer Science degree program requires completion of at least 37 semester credits with a grade of "C"(or 2.0 quality points) or above in each course and a cumulative GPA of 3.0 or better.
+The Master of Science in Computer Science degree program requires completion of at least 37 semester credits with a grade "C" (or 2.0 quality points) or above in each course and a cumulative GPA of 3.0 or better.
 The full-time program typically spans four semesters of 15 weeks each and an additional semester to complete a thesis or comprehensive examination, for a total of two calendar years.
-The part-time program typically spans 12 semesters (including summer semesters) for a total of four calendar years.
+The part-time program typically spans twelve semesters (including summer semesters) for a total of four calendar years.
 Students may choose to complete the program in less time by following an alternative three-year course sequence.
 For candidates with a lack of experience in computer graphics or mathematics, some articulation classes may be required.

-The following courses are required: CS 525, CS 529, CS 541, two courses from one of the concentration areas listed below, CS 598, and two additional CS courses numbered 500 and up are required.
+CS 525, CS 529, CS 541, two courses from one of the concentration areas listed below, CS 598, and two additional CS courses numbered 500 and up are required.
 (Total: 22 credits)